Back to All Events

 • Registration includes free admission to The Huntington the day of the class.

-• For any questions or concerns, please contact Joy Yamahata at 626-405-3457.
+If you have any mobility issues, dietary concerns, or general program questions please contact Joy Yamahata at 626-405-3457.

 image: Red Buttons, Reginald Marsh, American, 1936, egg tempera on board, The Huntington Library, Art Museum and Botanical Gardens